Higher Symmetries of the Laplacian via Quantization: Conformal geometry of differential operators and of their symbols

 \section{Conformal geometry of differential operators and of their symbols}

-We introduce in this section the basic notions that we need and the two key facts leading to our main theorem in the next section, namely: the existence and uniqueness of the conformally equivariant quantization \cite{DLO99} and the classification of the conformally invariant operators on the space of symbols \cite{Mic11a}.
+We introduce in this section the basic notions that we use throughout the paper.
+We recall two important results : the existence and uniqueness of the conformally equivariant quantization \cite{DLO99} and the classification of the conformally invariant operators on the space of symbols, as in \cite{Mic11a}.